 - Telephony manager: It manages the voice calls

 It stands at the top of the Android architecture basically the user interacts with it directly.
-It contains two components native application and third-party applications.
+It contains two components native applications and third-party applications.
 All the applications that you have downloaded on your android application fall under Application.